xuanjihe/speech-emotion-recognition/README.md

 Citation
 If you used this code, please kindly consider citing the following paper:

-Chen, Mingyi & He, Xuanji & Yang, Jing & Zhang, Han.
-(2018).
-3-D Convolutional Recurrent Neural Networks with Attention Model for Speech Emotion Recognition.
-IEEE Signal Processing Letters.
-1-1.
-10.1109/LSP.2018.2860246.
+Mingyi Chen, Xuanji He, Jing Yang, Han Zhang, "3-D Convolutional Recurrent Neural Networks With Attention Model for Speech Emotion Recognition", Signal Processing Letters IEEE, vol. 25, no. 10, pp. 1440-1444, 2018.